No time to read the full article? Here are my favourite picks..

 Aperitivo Roma: My Love Affair with Rome’s Golden Hour

-Thankfully, Rome taught me everything, one delicious sip at a time.
+Thankfully, Rome taught us everything, one delicious sip at a time.

 Now back at home, we always have a bottle of Aperol in the fridge ready to go.